The Original Rider Waite Tarot Deck Review

 Arthur Edward Waite & Pamela Colman Smith

 Arthur Edward Waite was commonly known as A.E.
 Waites.
 He was an American-born British who was also a scholarly mystic.
 He wrote mainly on occult and esoteric matters and was also a poet.
 He was also the co-author of the tarot deck Rider-Waite Tarot.
 He was born on 2nd October 1857 and died on 19th May 1942.
 His biographer was R.A.
 Guilbert.
-Waites was widely known and remembered for his specific contribution to attempting and studying a systematic history of western occultism.
-As occultism was viewed as a spiritual tradition rather than it proto-science approach, Waites was the first to discover its pathological side with religion.
+Waites was widely known and remembered for his specific contribution to attempting and studying a systematic history of Western occultism.
+As occultism was viewed as a spiritual tradition rather than a proto-science approach, Waites was the first to discover its pathological side with religion.

 Pamela Colman Smith, also widely known as Pixie, was a British Tarot artist and writer.
 She was born on 16th February 1878 and died on 18th September 1951.
 She was also an occultist like Waites.
-Her creation of the Smith-Waite Tarot deck became a standard among the tarot reader, which remains the most widely used tarot deck today.
+Her creation of the Smith-Waite Tarot deck became a standard among the tarot reader and remains the most widely used one today.
 She illustrated over 20 books and edited two magazines in her career and lifetime.
 Even though her early life was based in Manchester when her father was transferred to Jamaica for work in the West India Improvement Company, her family moved there, and inspired by her time spent there; she wrote two collections of Jamaican Folklore.
 She also ran a small press solely focusing on women writers called Green Sheaf Press.

 Let’s check out more on The Original Rider-Waite Tarot Set